-OASIS-C is a modification to the Outcome and Assessment Information Set (OASIS) that Home Health Agencies must collect in order to participate in the Medicare program.
-This is the first major update of the OASIS since it was implemented in 2000.
+OASIS-C1 is a modification to the Outcome and Assessment Information Set (OASIS) that Home Health Agencies must collect in order to participate in the Medicare program.
+This is the second update of the OASIS since it was implemented in 2000.

-It includes removing items not used for payment or quality, adding items to address clinical domains not covered, modified wording for selected items and adding process items that support measurement of evidence based practices.
+This update includes changes to prepare for ICD-10 implementation in 2014.
 The system for wound classification uses terms that lack universal definition and clinicians have verbalized concerns that they may be interpreting these terms incorrectly.
-The WOCN Society has therefore developed the following guidelines for the classification of wounds.
+The WOCN® Society has therefore developed the following guidelines for the classification of wounds.
 These items were developed by consensus among the WOCN Society panel of content experts.

-(M1300) Pressure Ulcer Assessment: Was this patient assessed for risk of developing pressure ulcers?

-(M1302) Does this patient have a Risk of Developing Pressure Ulcers?

-(M1306) Does this patient have at least one Unhealed Pressure Ulcer at Stage II or Higher or designated as "unstageable"?
+- (M1300) Pressure Ulcer Assessment: Was this patient assessed for Risk of Developing Pressure Ulcers? - (M1302) Does this patient have a Risk of Developing Pressure Ulcers? - (M1306) Does this patient have at least one Unhealed Pressure Ulcer at Stage II or Higher or designated as "unstageable"?

-- Unhealed: The absence of the skin's original integrity. - o Non-epithelialized: The absence of regenerated epidermis across a wound surface. - Pressure Ulcer: A pressure ulcer is localized injury to the skin and/or underlying tissue, usually over a bony prominence, as a result of pressure or pressure in combination with shear and/or friction.
-A number of contributing or confounding factors are also associated with pressure ulcers; the significance of these factors is yet to be elucidated. - Pressure Ulcer Stages (NPUAP 2007):
+- Unhealed: - The absence of the skin's original integrity. - Non-epithelialized: - The absence of the regeneration of the epidermis across a wound surface. - Pressure Ulcer: - A pressure ulcer is localized injury to the skin and/or underlying tissue, usually over a bony prominence, as a result of pressure or pressure in combination with shear.
+A number of contributing or confounding factors also are associated with pressure ulcers; the significance of these factors is yet to be elucidated.

+• Pressure Ulcer Stages (NPUAP):

-Stage I. A Stage I pressure ulcer presents as intact skin with non-blanchable redness of a localized area, usually over a bony prominence.
+Category/Stage I: Non-blanchable erythema.
+A Stage I pressure ulcer presents as intact skin with non-blanchable redness of a localized area, usually over a bony prominence.
 Darkly pigmented skin may not have visible blanching; its color may differ from the surrounding area.

-Further description.
 The area may be painful, firm, soft, and warmer or cooler as compared to adjacent tissue.
 Stage I ulcers may be difficult to detect in individuals with dark skin tones and may indicate "at risk" persons (a heralding sign of risk).

-Stage II.
+Category/Stage II: Partial thickness.
 A Stage II pressure ulcer is characterized by partial-thickness loss of dermis presenting as a shallow open ulcer with a red-pink wound bed without slough.
 It also may present as an intact or open/ruptured serum-filled blister.

-Further description.
-A Stage II ulcer also may present as a shiny or dry shallow ulcer without slough or bruising.\ This stage should not be used to describe skin tears, tape burns, perineal dermatitis, maceration, or excoriation. \ Bruising indicates suspected deep tissue injury.
+A Stage II ulcer also may present as a shiny or dry shallow ulcer without slough or bruising.\ This stage should not be used to describe skin tears, tape burns, perineal dermatitis, maceration, or excoriation.

-Stage III.
+\Bruising indicates suspected deep tissue injury.

+Category/Stage III: Full thickness skin loss.
 A Stage III pressure ulcer is characterized by full-thickness tissue loss.
 Subcutaneous fat may be visible but bone, tendon, or muscle is not exposed.
 Slough may be present but does not obscure the depth of tissue loss.
 Stage III ulcers may include undermining and tunneling.

-Further description.
 The depth of a Stage III pressure ulcer varies by anatomical location.
 The bridge of the nose, ear, occiput, and malleolus do not have subcutaneous tissue; Stage III ulcers in these locations can be shallow.
 In contrast, areas of significant adiposity can develop extremely deep Stage III pressure ulcers.
 Bone/tendon is not visible or directly palpable.